w84death/agentic-chat/README.md

 The bots will maintain their conversation history and incorporate the new direction seamlessly.

+### Discussion Quality Tips

+For the best discussions:
+1. **Start with open-ended topics** that allow multiple perspectives
+2. **Use topic updates** to steer conversations when they stagnate
+3. **Let disagreements play out** - the bots are designed to argue constructively
+4. **Watch for consensus moments** - bots will pivot to new aspects after agreement

 ## Session Logs

 All conversations are automatically saved to the `chat_logs/` directory with filenames like: